Programs and Events

 COLUMBUS YOUNG PROFESSIONALS (CYP)

-The Columbus Young Professionals is a group of individuals, ages 21 to 40 years old, who work for businesses within Lowndes County.
+The Columbus Young Professionals is a group of individuals, typically ages 21 to 40 years old, who work for businesses within Lowndes County.
 They balance networking and business alongside of their commitment to civic duty to their community.
 The mission of the Columbus Young Professionals is to engage young leaders in serving the Columbus community, expand their professional network, and empower them through professional development.
-They host a Third Thursday Social each month for networking opportunities and to discuss upcoming events and volunteer opportunities for the group.
+They host a quarterly Professional Development Series and Social for networking opportunities and to discuss upcoming events and volunteer opportunities for the group.

 CYP is open to the public.
 Your company does not have to be a Chamber member in order for you to become a CYP member.
 Once you send in your membership application and dues, you will begin to get involved and aid in the planning of CYP’s social events and volunteer opportunities within the community.

 This program designates seriously ill children from the Golden Triangle area as Pilots for a Day at Columbus Air Force Base.
 Children receive custom-tailored flight suits, a tour of the base, and an airplane and aircraft simulator ride.
 Children and their families are treated to lunch on base and a personalized, once-in-a-lifetime experience at our local military base.
 Community sponsors make all this possible with generous sponsorships for each Pilot for a Day.
 The Military Affairs Committee organizes this event.